Social Protocols

 Functional Equality: When 2+2 does not equal 4.0

 Introduction In this post, I discuss the concept of functional equality.
 If two values $a$ and $b$ are functionally equal, then there should exist no function $f$ for which $f(a)$ does not equal $f(b)$.
-Formally: $$ a = b ⟺ ∀f ~ f(a) = f(b) $$ In many programming languages, the == operator does not test for functional equality.
-For example, the integer 4 and the float 4.0 can be equal according to the == operator, and yet an integer and a float generally are not functionally equal.
+For mathematically-minded readers, we can give a more precise definition: $$ a = b ⟺ ∀f ~ f(a) = f(b) $$ In many programming languages, the == operator does not test for functional equality.
+For example, the integer 4 and the float 4.